matthew-somers/cs151-a1/readme.txt

 A plane reservation system using java console as interface.
+Can write or read data from file.

 I got 100% on this.